-Syros is one of the smaller islands in the Cyclades group which lie southeast of Athens in the Aegean Sea.
+Syros is one of the smaller islands in the Cyclades group, which lies southeast of Athens in the Aegean Sea.
 Syros lies 78 nautical miles from the Greek capital city.

 Air: Syros has its own airport, which is situated just two kilometers from Ermoupoli, the main town.
 There are domestic flights from Athens all year through.
 The flight takes 35 minutes.
 During the summer n months, there are also internal flights from Thessaloniki on most days.

-Ferry: There are ferries from Pireaus (Athens) to Syros, almost daily and these operate all year round.
-During the summer months, there are additional ferries from Rafina Port which is situated close to Athens Airport.
+Ferry: There are ferries from Pireaus (Athens) to Syros almost daily, and these operate all year round.
+During the summer months, there are additional ferries from Rafina Port and Lavrio port which are situated close to Athens Airport.

 or enter your destination below: